movq/openbsd/regress/sys/btrfs/BENCHMARKS.md

 # Btrfs / FFS2 performance

+The later [sequential-write investigation](SEQUENTIAL_WRITES.md) has fresh write controls, phase profiling, and architectural recommendations.
+The table below retains the complete workload comparison from the validated build.

 Measured with OpenBSD GENERIC.MP#140, containing the range-read, buffer, allocation-pool, asynchronous-write and write-batching improvements described in [PROFILING.md](PROFILING.md).
 The guest has eight vCPUs, 1 GiB RAM,